 On the little harbour right beside the hotel is the headquarters of "The Gaelic Whiskies", where you can sample an excellent range of connoisseur brands before browsing in the nearby craft shop.
 The surrounding area of hills, moorland, woodland and seashore offers endless opportunities for walking and drinking in the magnificent sea views.
 Don’t miss the enchanting walk to the Point of Sleat, from where you can gaze across to the small isles of Rum and Eigg and dream of future visits!
 On the way down to the Point of Sleat, it's worth stopping off at the Clan Donald Centre at Armadale with its fine arboretum and lovely garden.
 Further afield, in the north of the island, you'll find historic Dunvegan Castle, and Portree, the bustling island capital.

-Day Nine - Return home
+Day Eleven - Return home

 Your island odyssey complete, you leave Skye by way of the elegant bridge

 Experience contrasting islands: Arran, Islay, Mull and Skye